-Prescription flea and tick preventative can only be sold to persons who's pets have previously been seen by the doctor and have a valid veterinary-client-patient relationship (VCPR).
+Prescription flea and tick preventative can only be sold to persons whose pets have been seen within a year by the doctor and have a valid veterinary-client-patient relationship (VCPR – are good for 1 year).
 To have your pet seen, call for an appointment.
 Over the counter preventatives may be purchased if pets haven't been seen by the doctor.

-Heartworm disease is common in this area and it is recommended that your pet be on a heartworm preventative.
+Heartworm disease is common in this area, and it is recommended that your pet be on a heartworm preventative year round.
 These preventatives can be sold to anyone whose pets have previously been seen by the doctor, have a valid VCPR and have current heartworm tests on record.
-Heartworm tests are included in our yearly annual wellness packages.
+Heartworm tests are included in our annual wellness packages.

 Base residents are required by base and housing regulations to register animals with Veterinary Services within 10 working days of arrival and are limited to two animals per household.
 As of 2007, base housing does not allow certain breeds to live on base, check with The Landings for specific breeds.
 Remember to bring your records with you when registering.
 You may also want to print and fill out our Client Information Form and Policy Letter.
 The Barksdale Veterinary Clinic will maintain all your pet's records.
 Unfortunately, policy prohibits animals that are used or planned to be used for commercial breeding purposes from receiving services at our clinic.
 Use of the Veterinary Services is a privilege, not a right, and is mandated by Air Force Instruction 48-131, Veterinary Health Services.
 Anyone who owns a pet on base or uses the veterinary clinic will be expected to know and comply with these regulations.

 Quality veterinary care is offered to active duty, dependents,